aryadhira/homeflix/README.md

 1. install mongodb for the database movie
 2. install peerflix from https://github.com/mafintosh/peerflix
 3. install vlc as a default player
+4. create database on mongodb name it "homeflix"
-4. update movie database first
+5. update movie database first
-5. choose movie and enjoy stream (currently still only on console, UI still on progress)
+6. choose movie and enjoy stream (currently still only on console, UI still on progress)

 # Credits
 1. YTS as a free torrent movie source (https://yts.mx/)